 I have an unfortunate habit of changing the titles of my papers after releasing them as working papers.
-If you are looking for a paper that you don’t see above, below is a list of old papers titles, and the corresponding current title.
+If you are looking for a paper that you don’t see on my research page, below is a list of old papers titles, and the corresponding current title.

 To download the newest versions, return to my research page.